jnozzi/cocoadev.com/markdown/BindingToSet.md

-Recently I needed to bind an General/NSTextCell General/NSTableView column to a to-many property of a General/CoreData entity.
-After banging my head against the wall for a bit when Cocoa refused to bind to the relationship as it can't possibly be KVC-compliant, I came up with the idea of using an General/NSValueTransformer to transform the set to a string.
+Recently I needed to bind an NSTextCell NSTableView column to a to-many property of a CoreData entity.
+After banging my head against the wall for a bit when Cocoa refused to bind to the relationship as it can't possibly be KVC-compliant, I came up with the idea of using an NSValueTransformer to transform the set to a string.
 Here's my value transformer:

     %
-// General/CDSetToStringTransformer.h
+// CDSetToStringTransformer.h
 #import <Cocoa/Cocoa.h>

-@interface General/CDSetToStringTransformer : General/NSValueTransformer
+@interface CDSetToStringTransformer : NSValueTransformer {
-{
-	General/NSString *_keyPath;
+	NSString *_keyPath;
 }

-- (id)initWithKeyPath:(General/NSString *)keyPath;
+- (id)initWithKeyPath:(NSString *)keyPath;

-- (General/NSString *)keyPath;
+- (NSString *)keyPath;
-- (void)setKeyPath:(General/NSString *)keyPath;
+- (void)setKeyPath:(NSString *)keyPath;

 @end

-// General/CDSetToStringTransformer.m
+// CDSetToStringTransformer.m
-#import "General/CDSetToStringTransformer.h"
+#import "CDSetToStringTransformer.h"

-@implementation General/CDSetToStringTransformer
+@implementation CDSetToStringTransformer

 + (Class)transformedValueClass
 {
-	return General/[NSString class];
+	return [NSString class];
 }

 + (BOOL)allowsReverseTransformation